 Legislation Prompted by Deadly Outbreak at Wanaque Facility

-Taking action in response to the adenovirus 7 outbreak that led to 11 deaths and 36 infections at The Wanaque Center for Nursing and Rehabilitation last fall, a bill that would require long-term care facilities to have outbreak control plans in place was given final approval by the full Assembly Thursday 74-0.
-It will now go to the Governor for further consideration.
+Taking action in response to the adenovirus 7 outbreak that led to 11 deaths and 36 infections at The Wanaque Center for Nursing and Rehabilitation last fall, a bill that would require long-term care facilities to have outbreak control plans in place cleared the Assembly Health and Senior Services Committee Thursday.

 The bill (A-5527) is designed to contain respiratory illness outbreaks and would require the Department of Health to mandate the development and submission of the outbreak response plan.
 Assembly Democrats Herb Conaway, Jr., MD (D-Burlington), Christopher Tully and Lisa Swain (both D-Bergen, Passaic) are sponsors of the measure and issued the following joint statement: